RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Experiments and Analyses

 $\blacktriangleright$ \textbf{Training Data}

 \quad (1) \textbf{Adversarial training} ($\uparrow\downarrow$).
-For CNNs, adversarial training improves adversarial robustness, while reduces the clean accuracy as well as the robustness against natural and system noises.
-On the other hand, \emph{adversarial training improves the clean accuracy and robustness against all types of noises for Transformers and MLP-Mixers to a large extent}.
+For CNNs, adversarial training largely boosts adversarial robustness and robustness against ImageNet-P, but reduces the clean accuracy as well as the robustness against ImageNet-C and system noises.
+For ViTs and MLP-Mixer, adversarial training also largely improves adversarial robustness and robustness against ImageNet-P, slightly improves the robustness against ImageNet-C and system noises, whereas slightly reduces the clean accuracy (much smaller than the drop on CNNs, \eg, 76.3 $\rightarrow$ 57.8 for ResNet-50, while 66.6 $\rightarrow$ 60.1 for ViT-B/16).